+Lecture 3 hours.
+Laboratory 6 hours.
 Prerequisite: Physics 11 with a satisfactory grade or high school physics; and Mathematics 261.
 Co-requisite: appropriate score on Math Placement test.

-The student considers the fundamental principles and applications of Newton's Laws in classical mechanics, including motion in one and two dimensions, gravitation, rotation, energy, momentum, periodic motion, and fluid mechanics at the beginning calculus level of mathematical sophistication.
+The student learns the fundamental principles and applications of Newton's Laws in classical mechanics, including motion in one and two dimensions, gravitation, rotation, energy, momentum, periodic motion, and fluid mechanics at the beginning calculus level of mathematics.
 The laboratory includes both quantitative and qualitative experiments that permit students to verify, illustrate, and deduce various laws of physics.

+PHYSICS 102

-PHYSICS 102 Physics for Engineers and Scientists II 5 UNITS - (UC:CSU)
+Physics for Engineers and Scientists II 5 UNITS - (UC:CSU)

 Prerequisite: Physics 101 with a satisfactory grade or equivalent.

 Co-requisite: Concurrent enrollment in Mathematics 262, unless taken previously.